BEX-Express/BEX-API/source/index.html.md

 # Parameters

-Almost all endpoints accept optional parameters which can be passed as a HTTP query string parameter, e.g. `GET /getcustomquicktracking_V3?ref=invoices`
+Almost all endpoints accept optional parameters which can be passed as an HTTP query string parameter, e.g. `GET /getcustomquicktracking_V3?ref=invoices`

 Parameters containing special characters that are passed in a URL request must have their data url encoded.

 All parameters are documented along each endpoint.